ecomvantagegroup-bit/Aurelia_Perfume/README.md

 # Project Goal

-The primary goal is to create a website that demonstrates how a luxury product can be presented through:
+The goal is to create a digital fragrance experience that feels closer to a **luxury perfume campaign** than a conventional website.

+Aurelia should demonstrate the ability to combine:

-* Cinematic storytelling
+* Premium UI/UX
+* Creative frontend development
 * Interactive 3D
+* Cinematic motion
-* High-end typography
+* Scroll storytelling
-* Scroll-based animation
+* Performance optimisation
-* Atmospheric environments
+* Responsive interaction
-* Minimal user interface
-* Premium product presentation

-The site should communicate:
+The visitor should not think:

-> **Aurelia is not simply a perfume.
-It is an experience.**
+> "This website uses Three.js."

+Instead, they should feel:

+> **"This feels like a perfume campaign I can interact with."**

 ---

 # Design Philosophy

-Aurelia follows a **luxury editorial + cinematic product campaign** aesthetic.
+Aurelia follows a **dark luxury + cinematic editorial** design language.

-The design should feel:
+The visual identity should feel:

 * Elegant
 * Minimal
 * Sophisticated
 * Cinematic
 * Atmospheric
-* Expensive
+* Premium
 * Modern
 * Restrained

-The website should **not** feel like:
+The experience should avoid feeling like:

 * A generic ecommerce template
 * A technology showcase
-* An over-animated Three.js experiment
+* An over-animated WebGL experiment
 * A conventional product catalogue

-The goal is:
+### Core Philosophy

 ```text
 Luxury